AR 15 Parts Explained: The Beginners Walk Thru

 What Sort of Ammo Does an AR 15 Use?

-The most common AR 15 will typically use .223 or 5.56 ammunition.
-These rounds are the Mil-Spec rounds and therefore are the most common.
+The most common AR-15 will typically use .223 or 5.56 ammunition.
+These rounds are Mil-Spec and, therefore, the most common.

 Please check your rifle before loading.
-It can be a costly mistake to use the correct ammunition.
-Here is a much more complete list (from Wikipedia) of the different ammunition rounds that can be used with an AR 15.
+Using the wrong ammunition can be costly.
+Here is a much more complete list (from Wikipedia) of the different ammunition rounds that can be used with an AR-15.

 Rimfire Cartridges